 Opioids have the most negative impact, and in terms of addictive pain medications, they are the most problematic.
 An estimated 70 percent of the global burden of disease can be blamed on opioids (including heroin).

 Cannabis is the world’s most-used illicit drug.
 It’s estimated that 3.8 percent of the world’s adult population or about 183 million people regularly use marijuana.

-Amphetamines are the second most-used drug.
+Amphetamines such as diet pills are the second most-used drug.
 An estimated 35 million people have used amphetamines.

 Some kind of drug, be it nicotine, alcohol, or fentanyl, is bound to be the worst or the most dangerous or problematic for someone.
-When it affects one’s health, work, or relationships, it may be time to seek help.
+When it affects one’s health, work, or relationships, it might be the time to seek help.